alice-lg/lightwatcher/README.md

 ### Tagging filtered routes
-If you want to make use of the filtered route reasons in [Alice-LG](https://github.com/alice-lg/alice-lg), you need to make sure that you are using BIRD 1.6.3 or up as you will need Large BGP Communities (http://largebgpcommunities.net/) support.
+If you want to make use of the filtered route reasons in [Alice-LG](https://github.com/alice-lg/alice-lg), you need to make sure that you are using BIRD 1.6.3 or up (2.x, 3.x) as you will need Large BGP Communities (http://largebgpcommunities.net/) support.

+Also please note that BIRD 1.x is end of life!

 You need to add a Large BGP Community just before you filter a route, for example: